colindembovsky/cols-agent-tasks/extension-overview.md

 > As [Scott Hanselman](http://www.hanselman.com/) says, "donations pay for tacos" (or low carb equivalent).

+Click on the 'More...' link for each task to see how yaml references.

 1. **Version Assemblies**

 	This task versions assemblies according to the build number.
 [More...](https://github.com/colindembovsky/cols-agent-tasks/tree/master/Tasks/VersionAssemblies)